ENIGMA-git/ENIGMA-CNV/CNVCalling/README.md

 _cnvprotocoltest_

-This is folder with all the files needed to test the docker/singularity script on your computer (independent of your own data).
+This is a folder with all the files needed to test the docker/singularity script on your computer (independent of your own data).

 _examplefiles_